Skip to navigation Skip to content

 • the AoS period for each assuree.
 Check the AOAE screen

-• any recoverable income support payments paid to the assuree(s) during the AoS period, via the Benefit Status (XDS) screen.
-If this displays a large amount data, narrow the search by inputting the following types into System/benefit type code field:
+• any recoverable social security payments paid to the assuree/s during the AoS period, via the Benefit Status (XDS) screen.
+If this displays a large amount of data, narrow the search by inputting the following types into System/benefit type code field:

 • NSS